Randomized Optimal Stopping Problem in Continuous time and Reinforcement Learning Algorithm: Proofs of the main results

-with the constant $C$ independent $\varepsilon$.
-Hence, $\{u^{\varepsilon}\}$ locally uniformly converges to a function $u$.
-Clearly, $u$ satisfies the equation \eqref{lambda_HJB_2} in $\mathbb R\times(0,T)$.
+Hence, $\{u^{\lambda,\varepsilon}\}$ locally uniformly converges to a function $u^\lambda$.
+Clearly, $u^\lambda$ satisfies the equation \eqref{lambda_HJB_2} in $\mathbb R\times(0,T)$.
 Let us check that it also satisfies the terminal condition.
 Denote by $\varphi(x,t)$ the value of European put option at time $t$ in our model setup with stock price $e^x$, which can be explicitly given, see \cite[Section 2.3]{jeanblanc2009mathematical}.
 It is also the solution for the following PDE

-Since $u^\varepsilon$ is uniformly bounded, the nonlinear term $\lambda \exp(-\frac{u^\varepsilon-h_\varepsilon}{\lambda})$ in \eqref{pde_epsilon} has a bound independent of $\varepsilon$.
-Using maximum principle again, it is not hard to prove that $|u^\varepsilon(x,t)-\varphi(x,t)| \le C((T-t)+\|h-h_\varepsilon\|_\infty)$.
-Letting $\varepsilon$ go to zero and $t$ go to $T$, we verify the terminal condition for $u$.
+Since $u^{\lambda,\varepsilon}$ is uniformly bounded, the nonlinear term $\lambda \exp(-\frac{u^{\lambda,\varepsilon}-h_\varepsilon}{\lambda})$ in \eqref{pde_epsilon} has a bound independent of $\varepsilon$.
+Using maximum principle again, it is not hard to prove that $|u^{\lambda,\varepsilon}(x,t)-\varphi(x,t)| \le C(\lambda)((T-t)+\|h-h_\varepsilon\|_\infty)$.
+Letting $\varepsilon$ go to zero and $t$ go to $T$, we verify the terminal condition for $u^\lambda$.}